nanotalks/recipes/Asian Main Dish/Radish Cake.md

 6. Add the diced onion, into the pan and stir-fry for a minute
 7. Add the minced mushroom and dried shrimp into the pan and stir-fry for a minute
 8. Remove from pan, and add the grated radish
 9. Cook the radish on medium-high until the vegetable begins to soften.
 Then add up to **3 cup** of water used to soak the shiitake mushroom and shrimp.
-Be careful not to add grit found at the bottom of the bowl into the turnip.
+Be careful not to add grit found at the bottom of the bowl into the radish.
 10. Cook uncovered on medium for another 7 minutes
 11. Strain the radish from the pan.
 Reserve **2 cups** of liquids in a separate bowl and allow to cool for 10 minutes.
 If there isn't enough liquid remaining, add cold water.
 12. Mix the **2 cups** of cooled liquid with **200g** of rice flour, **2tbsp** of cornstarch, table salt, sugar, chicken bouillon and white pepper.